Zyron/ctcf-pipeline/README.md

 ## Implementation

 This pipeline identifies differential chromatin accessibility from ATAC-seq data by comparing peaks between untreated and CRISPR-edited samples.
-It works by parsing peak regions, comparing them with PyRanges, quantifying signal via pyBigWig, and generating summary statistics and histograms.
+It works by parsing peak regions, comparing them with PyRanges, quantifying signal via pyBigWig, and generating summary statistics along with a signal plot.
 The flowchart below outlines the main workflow:

 ```
   Untreated BED + Treated BED
             │